Elevatory/ui5-basecontroller/README.md

 - `entitySet` should be set to the name of the EntitySet.
 If the leading Slash is missing, it will be added automatically.
 - `entity` should give an object containing the primary keys of the entity.
 Properties not existing in the entity metadata will be ignored.
 The generic T can be used for already forming it to the given type.

-__Need your Metadata as TypeScript Types?__ - Look at the [OData Typify Middleware](https://www.npmjs.com/package/@elevatory/odata-typify-middleware).

 ```typescript
 await this.read<BusinessPartner>({